-The Social Science Research Council (SSRC) is an independent, nonprofit international organization founded in 1923.
-It nurtures new generations of social scientists, fosters innovative research, and mobilizes necessary knowledge on important public issues.
+The Social Science Research Council (SSRC) is an independent, international, nonprofit organization founded in 1923.
+It fosters innovative research, nurtures new generations of social scientists, deepens how inquiry is practiced within and across disciplines, and mobilizes necessary knowledge on important public issues.

 The SSRC is guided by the belief that justice, prosperity, and democracy all require better understanding of complex social, cultural, economic, and political processes.
 We work with practitioners, policymakers, and academic researchers in the social sciences, related professions, and the humanities and natural sciences.
 We build interdisciplinary and international networks, working with partners around the world to link research to practice and policy, strengthen individual and institutional capacities for learning, and enhance public access to information.

 The SSRC approaches its work guided by five basic commitments: